 - Problems with your spleen, such as sickle cell disease

 - A weakened immune system caused by HIV, AIDS, steroids or chemotherapy

 Pregnant women are also seen at an increased risk of coronavirus.
 If you are pregnant and worried about your mental health during the Covid-19 pandemic, we have some excellent tips on how you can look after your mental health here.

 If you are unsure whether you are at risk of coronavirus, speak to your doctor for personal, practical advice.

 From Monday the 23rd of March, at-risk individuals should have received letters from the NHS with specific advice on what to do to reduce their risk of contracting Covid-19.

 There have been many comparisons made between Covid-19 and the flu, particularly in how contagious both viruses are.

 Covid-19 is not "just the flu".
 Not only is Covid-19 a different virus, the symptoms are slightly different too.
-Assimilating Covid-19 as another strain of flu fails to comprehend the damage this new coronavirus threatens to the vulnerable members of society.
+Assimilating Covid-19 as another strain of flu fails to comprehend the damage this new coronavirus threatens to the most vulnerable members of our society.

 A key point to make is that, while influenza (flu) has a vaccine which is given to vulnerable patients, there is no vaccine for Covid-19.
 While a vaccine is in development for Covid-19, it is yet to become available to the public.